-Blood glucose is your main source of energy and it comes mainly from the foods you eat.
+Glucose is the main source of energy for the body and comes from the food we eat.
 Insulin, a hormone produced by the pancreas, helps glucose enter cells to be used as an energy source.
-In type 2 diabetes, the body doesn't make enough insulin or doesn't use it well.
-Then too much glucose stays in the blood and not enough reaches the cells.
+In type 2 diabetes, either the body does not produce enough insulin or it does not use it properly.
+This results in too much glucose staying in the blood and not enough reaching the cells.

-You are more likely to develop type 2 diabetes if you are 45 or older, have a family history of diabetes, are overweight or obese.
-People of Asian descent in the normal weight range may have too much visceral fat and be at risk for type 2 diabetes with a lower BMI.
-Diabetes Self-Management Education and Support Services (DSMES) Can Help You Stay Healthy and Thrive with Diabetes.
-There is no cure for type 2 diabetes, but losing weight, eating well and exercising can help you manage the disease.
+You may also have a type 2 form where your body just doesn't produce enough insulin; this is less common.
+You are more likely to develop type 2 diabetes if you are 45 or older, have a family history of diabetes, or are overweight or obese.
+People of Asian descent who are in the normal weight range may have too much visceral fat and be at risk for type 2 diabetes with a lower BMI.
+Diabetes Self-Management Education and Support Services (DSMES) can help you stay healthy and thrive with diabetes.
+There is no cure for type 2 diabetes, but losing weight, eating well, and exercising can help you manage it.